learn-co-students/html5-semantic-containers-code-along-cb-gh-000/README.md

-# HTML5 Semantic Containers Code-along
+# HTML5 Semantic Containers Code

 ## Objectives

-1. Surround existing content with HTML5 Semantic Elements
+-> Surround existing content with HTML5 Semantic Elements

-## Introduction
+ 1. Introduction

 Building upon previous code alongs, in this exercise you will add HTML5 Semantic Elements by coding along with the video provided, reviewing the